l8smartlight/l8SmartLight-iBeacon/README.md

 }

 //This is the most important method for our demo application
-//and it provides all neccesary infomation about iBeacon -(void)locationManager:(CLLocationManager*)manager
+//and it provides all neccesary infomation about our iBeacon -(void)locationManager:(CLLocationManager*)manager
        didRangeBeacons:(NSArray*)beacons
               inRegion:(CLBeaconRegion*)region